Last Updated on

 The internet has changed the way people shop.

-Anyone can instantly get reviews on a product, learn more about a business and shop for the best prices.
+Anyone can instantly get reviews on a product, learn more about a particular business and shop for the best prices.

 According to Nielsen: